mikicz/django-aggregation-talk/slides.md

   - Django & library can use the defined fields to auto-discover
 - Reusing the aggregation is tricky
   - Aggregation is defined just once in model
+- It can be slow
+  - Mostly doesn't fix this

 </v-clicks>